 Mykonos Theoxenia – Location

-- Area: Mykonos Theoxenia is located in the Little Venice neighborhood of Mykonos Town, within a 4 to 9-minute walk of the nightlife, dining, and shopping that has made the island famous.
-The landmark Kato Mili windmills, the Old Port, and even a small beach are accessible within 2 to 10 minutes on foot.
+- Area: Mykonos Theoxenia is located in the Little Venice neighborhood of Mykonos Town, within a 5 to 10-minute walk of the nightlife, dining, and shopping that has made the island famous.
+The landmark Kato Mili windmills, the Old Port, and even a small beach are accessible within 2-10 minutes on foot.
 The bus stop at Fabrika is only 6 minutes’ walk away, making it a breeze to reach the island’s best beaches, airport, and ferry port at Tourlos.

-- Handy To: The Windmills of Kato Mili/Little Venice (3-minute walk).
-Dining, nightlife, and shopping in the Chora (4 to 9-minute walk).
-Old Port/Mykonos Town Beach (7 to 10-minute walk).
+- Handy to: The Windmills of Kato Mili/Little Venice.
+Dining, nightlife, and shopping in the Chora.
+Old Port/Mykonos Town Beach.

 Mykonos Theoxenia – The Basics